James Scott (boxer): Loss of ranking and fight with Yaqui López

 Scott's next fight was scheduled for December 1, 1979, against Yaqui López, the WBA number 1 contender for the light heavyweight championship.
 Shortly before the fight, WBA light heavyweight champion Víctor Galíndez was stripped of the title, so Muhammad asked the WBA if Scott's fight with López could be a 15-round bout for the championship.
 Then, in September 1979, the WBA decided to reconsider whether Scott should have a ranking at all based on his criminal record.
 The major concern at the WBA was the championship being held by someone in prison; the competing WBC had never ranked Scott due to his incarceration.
-According to boxing promoter Bob Arum, the WBA had only then found out that Scott's incarceration was scheduled for 30-40 years.
+According to boxing promoter Bob Arum, the WBA had only just found out that Scott's incarceration was scheduled for 30 to 40 years.

 The WBA removed Scott from its rankings in October 1979.
 The vote on the issue was 60 to 1 in favor of removal, with the lone vote for retention coming from New Jersey deputy boxing commissioner Bob Lee.
 The WBA cited concerns that as an imprisoned convict, Scott did not set a "good example", and that his opponents were disadvantaged because they had to come to the prison for all of his bouts.
 Sports Illustrated questioned whether those were the real motives for removing Scott from the rankings, given that the same conditions had applied when the WBA had started to rank him the year before.
 Scott speculated that the removal of his ranking had to do with the influence of Arum on the WBA, and that Arum offered a contract to Scott in 1979 but Muhammad convinced Scott not to accept it.
 Scott blamed Muhammad for not looking out for his best interest, while Muhammad claimed that he had exclusive rights to Scott via an agreement with the Department of Corrections.
 Without being ranked, Scott was not allowed to compete for a championship.
 Afterward, the WBA reinstated Galíndez as the light heavyweight champion.